Rebel Heart: Music and lyrical interpretation

 Rebel Heart opens with the song "Living for Love".
-Composed in the house genre, it begins with Madonna singing over a "regal" piano line, eventually joined by percussion.
-Although a breakup song, it talks about being triumphant and hopeful.
+A house song, it begins with Madonna singing over a "regal" piano line, eventually joined by percussion.
+Although a breakup song, it is triumphant and hopeful.
 According to Dean Piper of The Daily Telegraph, the song has "some classic Madonna traits: religious references, a gospel choir, '90s piano beats and a whirling bass".
 It was compared to her 1989 singles, "Like a Prayer" and "Express Yourself" by Jason Lipshutz of Billboard.
 The second track, "Devil Pray", was inspired by how one could be enticed to partake of narcotics to achieve a higher level of consciousness and connect to God.
 Lyrically it asks for salvation from a variety of drug abuses, making allusions to Saint Mary and Lucifer, as well as the pain of healing from drug abuse.
 Produced by Madonna with Falk, Avicii, DJ Dahi, and Blood Diamonds, "Devil Pray" starts with gentle guitar sounds which build up to an electropop production, accompanied by a house beat.
 "Ghosttown" talks about civilizations ending and the world encountering an armageddon, but humans seeing hope amid the destruction.
 Written with Jason Evigan, Evan Bogart, and Sean Douglas, it is a power ballad song, which Madonna sings in "piercing" and "warm" vocals like those of Karen Carpenter; the production is comparable to her 1986 single, "Live to Tell".
-According to Douglas, "Ghosttown" was written in three days, after Madonna personally requested studio time with him and the other songwriters.
+According to Douglas, "Ghosttown" was written in three days after Madonna personally requested studio time with him and the other songwriters.
 The fourth track, "Unapologetic Bitch", has reggae, dancehall, and dubstep influences.
-It is a ska song where Madonna speaks negatively about a break-up and her lover, with lyrics such as: "It might sound like I'm an unapologetic bitch but sometimes you have to call it like it is".
-Madonna explained that the song is about having fun regardless of the situation one is in.
+It is a ska song in which Madonna speaks negatively about a breakup and her lover, with lyrics such as: "It might sound like I'm an unapologetic bitch but sometimes you have to call it like it is".
+Madonna explained that the song is about having fun regardless of the situation.